yhreyes100/yhreyes100/README.md

 <h1 align="center">Hi 👋, I'm Yasin Hernandez</h1>
 <h3 align="center">I'm a results-oriented Full-Stack Software Developer with over 11 years of experience in IT and a passion for crafting innovative web applications.
-A passionate frontend developer from India</h3>
+A passionate frontend developer</h3>

 - 🌱 I’m currently learning **.Net**